 Hosanna!
 Hosanna!
 Hosanna!
 Save us!
 Save us!
 Save us!
 Once again, we travel back to Jerusalem to welcome Jesus into the city where we all know that the powers of empire will execute him.
 Hosanna, Hosanna, Hosanna: save us from this story that has the power to turn us into cheerleaders for an abysmal, obscene, cruel, madness that portrays the creator of everything that is, was, and ever shall be as a maniacal child killer who cannot bring himself to forgive the very ones he has created unless the most beloved of his children sacrifices himself upon a cross on a hill far away.

 It happens every Palm Sunday.
-Over and over again, we hear atrocious interpretations of the meaning of Jesus execution that continue to distract us from the power that embodied love might have to resurrect the world in ways that will see the violence end as justice climbs out of the empty tombs into which we have tossed our dying dreams of peace.
-In our darkness, we have wrestled with the One who gave us light.
+Over and over again, we hear atrocious interpretations of the meaning of Jesus’ execution which continue to distract us from the power that embodied LOVE might have to resurrect the world in ways which will see the violence end, as justice climbs out of the empty tombs into which we have tossed our dying dreams of peace.
+In our darkness, we have wrestled with the ONE who gave us light.
 Like Jacob of old, we too have fought, demanding a blessing from the divinity of our creation.
-We have wrestled in the night to find the God who will save us from ourselves.
-Praying for peace, longing for justice, shouting to the heavens for a blessing that will save us, save us from our hunger and greed, restore justice, and lead us forth to peace.
+We have wrestled in the night to find the god who will save us from ourselves.
+Praying for peace, longing for justice, shouting to the heavens for a blessing which will save us, save us from our hunger and greed, restore justice, and lead us forth to peace.
 Like Jacob, we long to know the name of our Creator, so that we will recognize our saviour when the saviour comes.
 Like Jacob we too have been wounded by the very sight of the face of God.
 For in the darkness of the night, we have wrestled our God to the ground only to discover that the blessing this God delivers, leaves us limping into the future wounded, stumbling forth with as many more questions than simply to know the name of the One whose blessing we seek.
 As the first light of sunrise shines on a new day, we too can but limp along injured, still seeking the One whose reluctant blessing we carry forth into an uncertain future.
 Hosanna, save us!
 Save us from our woundedness.
 Save us from the desires that haunt us, over power us and fracture our humanity.

 We continue to shout our Hosannas as the parade moves on toward the Jerusalem of our nightmares.
 Some of us have cried out for salvation so many times that our cries Hosanna, Hosanna, Hosanna have become our “Yada yada, yada” because we know that despite our pleas, Jerusalem awaits and ahead, up there we too shall die.
 Death lies ahead of us just as surely as death has always waited to meet us, in every Jerusalem we have ever faced.